 Lybrate.com has a nexus of the most experienced General Surgeons in India.
-You will find General Surgeons with more than 42 years of experience on Lybrate.com.
+You will find General Surgeons with more than 32 years of experience on Lybrate.com.
 Find the best General Surgeons online in Hyderabad.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. H.K.
 Patel

 Treatment of Bone Marrow Transplantation

 Submit a review for Dr. H.K.
 PatelYour feedback matters!

 Sir for a 22 years girl pls tell me a name of cream that can glow and bright her face because next year he will marry pls tell me a name of brightening cream.

 I am 19 years old, I mean suffering from skin infection from last 2-3 months, help me please to recover soon because it is really irritating and makeup me feels uncomfortable.Please tell.

 Sir my face has become dark but I was not dark 2years before what should I do to bring my face beauty back please sir.

 I am 26 year old and I have regular pimples comes out in my face and black marks also stays in my face.
 So what should I do to clear all such problems and how my face glow again.